INDIANAPOLIS –In the Colts' four-game winning streak, the team has rushed very well on the ground.

 "I never go into a game thinking, 'If we run it 30 times, we'll win.'
 It just happens.
 I know that a lot of people put a lot of stock into it, but I'm not one of them."

-Five of the team’s seven rushing scores have come during the winning streak.
-Quarterback
+Five of the team's seven rushing scores have come during the winning streak.
+Quarterback Andrew Luck has been a big contributor with two rushing touchdowns against Cleveland and Jacksonville.
+None was longer than five yards, but each contributed to winning.

 His scores against the Browns provided an eight-point halftime lead, and last week's tallies helped the Colts jump to a 17-0 first-half lead.